 Always wear comfy footwear

 When enjoying some time away or going on holiday, we always try to look good.
 This means that many of us choose inadequate footwear for a trip around the history city centre.
-Historic areas tend to have narrow, cobbled streets and quite steep hills.
+Historic areas tend to have narrow, cobbled streets of Granada and quite steep hills.
 Combine this with your heels or tight footwear and you’ll be more likely to be uncomfortable.

 You should also wear comfy clothes made of flexible, natural materials.
 You’ll find it easier to move around, your body temperature will be just right and your blood will have improved circulation.

 Avoid heavy meals